asciamanna/asciamanna.github.io/_posts/2015-12-31-regions-are-code-smell-indicators.md

 ###TODO Comments
 TODO comments, much like regions, should not be used in new code.
 However, TODO comments can be used in a positive way.
 While working on a task you may encounter something that needs to change, but the change doesn't directly affect the current work.
 You can use a TODO comment to document its location so that you don't forget about it.
 IDEs create task lists of all of the TODO comments that exist in the code to make it easier to work them off.

 TODO comments can help you by not allowing you to get distracted when working on a task.
 Their use is a slippery slope however, since TODO comments existing for any long period of time are a problem.
 They can hang around forever, long after the developers who added them are long gone or have forgotten why they added them in the first place.
-At this point they just become meaningless comments.
+At this point they just become meaningless comments that slow down and confuse future developers.
 At best, long-term TODO comments suffer from all of the problems other types of code comments do.
 I recommend avoiding comments in code if possible as they provide more trouble than value and would also recommend avoiding any long-term TODO comments.

 These TODO comments should be worked off before committing the code changes if possible.
 However, if you are committing small changes regularly to your VCS, which you should be doing, it is likely that you will check in one or more of these TODO comments.
 That's okay, but they should be addressed and removed quickly (i.e., the next thing you do after committing your last batch of changes for your current task).